 - Increase your liquidity: Essentially, liquidity refers to how quickly you can get cash for goods or services.
 In accounting terms, it also indicates how quickly or easily you can meet financial obligations with the liquid assets — typically, cash — available to you.

 There are a few ways to increase your business’s liquidity.
 One is to reduce expenses to free up cash.
 For example, if you have excess inventory, see if you can find a bulk buyer.
 Ask for better terms from your suppliers and offer incentives for your customers to pay faster.
 If you have excess space, see if you can share, renegotiate or move to reduce overhead.

 Another way is to generate new revenue.
 If, for example, you’ve been meaning to open an online store but are waiting until you have time to perfect your Shopify or Etsy skills, don’t wait.
 An imperfect store is still more profitable than nothing.

 The third way is to secure safety net funds.
 Stay on top of any new COVID relief loan programs that are offered in 2021.
 These governmental programs are offering beneficial terms and the lowest rates currently available.
 You can also open a business credit card — just be sure to find the best terms available and only use it to build your credit, unless you absolutely must use it for business survival.

-No matter what industry you’re in, chances are that your management routines were thrown out the window this year.
+No matter what industry you’re in, chances are that your business financial management routines were thrown out the window this year.
 The good news is that you can get back on track pretty quickly: